Breast Surgery and its effect on breastfeeding (part 2)

 If the mother in the photo above had not had surgery, she would have remained with a lump in the breast, unlikely to be more than mildly painful, she would have continued breastfeeding, and the galactocoele would have dried up once she stopped breastfeeding.
 As it is, she was hospitalized for the procedure and stayed in hospital for well over a week.
 And even then, her problems were not over.

 A typical history of breast abscess follows a typical time line.
-A mother develops the signs and symptoms of mastitis, sees her physician and is treated with an antibiotic.
-Even though it has been known for years that the most common infecting organism in mastitis is Staphylococcus aureus, too often mothers are treated with inappropriate antibiotics such as amoxicillin or erythromycin.
+A mother develops the signs and symptoms of mastitis, sees her physician and is treated with an antibiotic, all too often an inappropriate one.
+Even though it has been known for decades that the most common infecting organism in mastitis by far is Staphylococcus aureus, too often mothers are treated with antibiotics such as amoxicillin or erythromycin.
 Amoxicillin will not kill Staphylococcus aureus and only a small minority of Staphylococcus aureus is sensitive to erythromycin.
-Furthermore, the nausea and vomiting that occurs not infrequently with erythromycin make it a poor choice for treating mastitis.
+Furthermore, the nausea, vomiting and abdominal pain that occurs not infrequently with erythromycin make it a poor choice for treating mastitis.

 Even worse, many mothers are told they must stop breastfeeding when they have mastitis or when taking antibiotics.
 This makes no sense at all, and it should be pointed out that a time-honoured principle of medicine and surgical treatment is to drain an area of infection and swelling.
 And the best way to do that is to have the baby continue to breastfeed on the affected side.

 Furthermore, the concern about the baby getting the infection is not valid.
 First of all, the mother had the bacteria on her body well before developing the mastitis and so the baby has been exposed to the bacteria well before the mother was aware of being unwell.
-And breastfeeding protects babies against infection; this has been known for years, but it seems modern doctors have forgotten, even though the evidence continues to accumulate of how protective breastfeeding is.
-But breastmilk contains those bacteria all the time even when the mother do not have mastitis and if she does there are studies to show that the number of colonies is not higher at the time of mastitis.
+In fact, breastfeeding mothers and babies share all their germs, and this is a good thing.
+Furthermore, breastfeeding protects babies against infection; this has been known for years, but it seems modern doctors have forgotten, even though the evidence continues to accumulate of how protective breastfeeding is.

 As for the mother taking antibiotics, this is not reason to interrupt breastfeeding.
 The antibiotics used for the treatment of mastitis are also drugs we use frequently for babies should they require them (and too often when they don’t require them, but that’s another story).
 Amounts of any drug that enters the milk is minuscule and antibiotics are not exceptions.